 SEC Rule 15c2-12, "Municipal Securities Disclosure", promulgated under Section 12(c)(2) of the Securities Exchange Act of 1934, was adopted in 1989 to provide primary disclosure in the municipal securities market.
-In general, the rule requires an underwriter, for offerings in excess of \$1 million, to obtain, review, and distribute to investors copies of the issuer's disclosure document or official statement.
+In general, this rule requires an underwriter, for offerings in excess of \$1 million, to obtain, review, and distribute to investors copies of the issuer's disclosure document or official statement.
 Under Rule 15c2-12, as adopted in 1989, "nationally recognized municipal securities information repositories" (NRMSIRs) essentially serve the function of disseminators of official statements on behalf of underwriters.

 Rule 15c2-12 was amended in 1994 to include certain continuing disclosure requirements.
-An underwriter subject to the Rule may not purchase or sell municipal securities unless the issuer of those securities, or an obligated person for whom financial or operating data is presented in the final official statement, has undertaken in a written agreement to make certain ongoing financial and operating information available to bondholders at least annually.
-These amendments led to the NRMSIRs playing an expanded role in the collection and dissemination of secondary market information.
-The information is filed with each NRMSIR and with the appropriate "state information depository" (SID), if any.
+An underwriter subject to this Rule may not purchase or sell municipal securities unless the issuer of those securities, or an obligated person for whom financial or operating data is presented in the final official statement, has undertaken in a written agreement to make certain ongoing financial and operating information available to bondholders at least annually.
+As a result of these amendments, NRMSIRs now play an expanded role in the collection and dissemination of secondary market information.
+Continuing disclosure information is filed with each NRMSIR and with the appropriate "state information depository" (SID), if any.

-The 1994 amendments to the Rule also require that notice be filed with each NRMSIR or the Municipal Securities Rulemaking Board (MSRB) and the appropriate SID if any of eleven enumerated events occurs subsequent to the issuance of any bond covered by the Rule.
+The 1994 amendments to Rule 15c2-12 also require that notice be filed with each NRMSIR or the Municipal Securities Rulemaking Board (MSRB) and the appropriate SID if any of eleven enumerated events occurs subsequent to the issuance of any bond covered by the Rule.
 Notification of these events is dependent upon whether they are found to be "material," that is, judged by a reasonable person to be significant enough to affect the pricing or value of any associated debt.
 The eleven enumerated events are:

-- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties; - (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions or events affecting the taxexempt status of the security; - (7) Modifications to rights of securities holders; - (8) Bond calls; - (9) Defeasances; - (10) Release, substitution, or sale of property securing repayment of the securities; - (11) Rating changes.
+- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties;

+- (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions or events affecting the tax-exempt status of the security; - (7) Modifications to rights of securities holders; - (8) Bond calls; - (9) Defeasances; - (10) Release, substitution, or sale of property securing repayment of the securities; - (11) Rating changes.

-In addition, the Rule requires that a notice be sent to each NRMSIR or to the MSRB and the appropriate SID in the event of a failure by any person to provide the required annual financial information on or before the due date specified in the written continuing disclosure agreement.
+In addition, Rule 15c2-12 requires that a notice be sent to each NRMSIR or to the MSRB and the appropriate SID in the event of a failure by any person to provide the required annual financial information on or before the due date specified in the written continuing disclosure agreement.